What is the Best Form of Therapy in Phobia Treatment?

 Results and Effectiveness

-The combination of hypnotherapy for phobia, and exposure therapy proved highly effective.
+The combination of hypnotherapy for his phobia and exposure therapy proved highly effective.
 The boy’s anxiety significantly decreased, and his ability to approach and interact with dogs improved markedly.
 Follow-up assessments showed sustained improvements, with the boy reporting a significant reduction in his fear of dogs and an increased ability to manage his anxiety when encountering dogs in daily life.
 He even expressed a desire to have a pet dog, indicating a complete turnaround in his attitude and behaviour towards dogs.

 This case highlights how the integrated approach of hypnotherapy and exposure therapy can offer more substantial and lasting results compared to hypnotherapy alone.
 By addressing both the psychological and behavioural components of the phobia, this combined method facilitates a more comprehensive and effective treatment.